Exact orbifold fillings of contact manifolds: Restrictions of singularities

 \subsection{Non-existence of cobordisms.}

 The collection of exact cobordisms puts a natural partial order on the collection of contact manifolds.
 More precisely, following the notion in \cite{RSFT}, we have a poset $\overline{\con}_{\le}$, which consists of contact manifolds up to exact cobordisms (i.e.\ $Y_1,Y_2$ are equivalent if there are exact cobordisms between $Y_1,Y_2$ in both directions).
 We define $[Y_1]\le [Y_2]$ iff there is an exact cobordism from $Y_1$ to $Y_2$.
 It is clear that $\overline{\con}_{\le}$ is not totally ordered, as $\emptyset$ and any overtwisted contact manifolds are not comparable by well-known obstructions to fillability for overtwisted structures (and the fact that there are no exact symplectic caps).
-However, if we throw out $\emptyset$, i.e.\ consider $\overline{\con}^{\ne \emptyset}_{\le}$ in the notation of \cite{RSFT}, it is no longer clear that we have pairs of contact manifolds without exact cobordisms in neither direction.
+However, if ignore the limit case of the empty manifold, i.e.\ consider $\overline{\con}^{\ne \emptyset}_{\le}$ in the notation of \cite{RSFT}, it is no longer clear that we have pairs of contact manifolds without exact cobordisms in neither direction.

 In dimension $3$, an example of such a pair was explained to us by Chris Wendl, and uses several rather deep results on contact $3$-folds, as follows.
-Let $(Y,\eta_0)$ be the not exactly fillable contact manifold found by Ghiggini \cite{ghiggini2005strongly}; in particular, there is no exact cobordism from $(S^3,\xi_{\std})$ to $(Y,\eta_0)$, and we want to argue that there is no exact cobordism in the opposite direction either.
+Let $(Y,\eta_0)$ be the not exactly fillable contact manifold found by Ghiggini \cite{ghiggini2005strongly}.
+In particular, there is no exact cobordism from $(S^3,\xi_{\std})$ to $(Y,\eta_0)$, and we want to argue that there is no exact cobordism in the opposite direction either.
 As observed in \cite{bowden2012exactly}, $Y$ admits a Liouville pair $(\eta_0,\eta)$ \cite[Definition 1]{massot2013weak}, so in particular there is a connected exact filling for $(Y,\eta_0)\sqcup(-Y,\eta)$.
 If there is an exact cobordism from $(Y,\eta_0)$ to $(S^3,\xi_{\std})$, then there is a connected exact filling of $(S^3,\xi_{\std})\sqcup (-Y,\eta)$, contradicting that $(S^3,\xi_{\std})$ is not co-fillable \cite{etnyre2004planar}.